Xilinx/brevitas/README.md

 **Q: Inference with Brevitas is slow.
 I thought the point of QAT was to make my model faster at inference time.
 What I am doing wrong?**

-**A:**: Brevitas is concerned with modelling a reduced precision data-path, it does not provide inference-time acceleration on its own.
+**A:** Brevitas is concerned with modelling a reduced precision data-path, it does not provide inference-time acceleration on its own.
 To achieve acceleration, you should export your Brevitas model to a downstream toolchain / backend.

 Brevitas can currently export to: